We're all in this together! See our latest COVID-19 safety & campus plans.Learn more >>

-Order a loose-leaf copy of the textbook through Connect™ for a discounted price of $40 with discount code LLDLIBBY20OFF.
-If you are located outside the U.S., it’s best to order the physical book after you have established a residence in the US.
+Once you have paid the $110 to register in Connect™, you can also order a loose-leaf copy of the textbook through Connect™ for a discounted price of $40 with discount code LLDLIBBY20OFF.
+If you are located outside the U.S., it’s best to order the physical book after you have established a residence in the U.S.

 Once you’ve purchased the online content package, you can get started on your pre-work—the sooner, the better.
 Find recommended exercises at the end of each chapter or complete them online in Connect™ to get feedback from the program as you go.

 Read Chapter 4.
 Complete E4-9, E4-11, and P5-6.

 Read Chapter 12 pp. 614-627 only.
 Complete E12-7.

 Your fall Microeconomics class will include core Algebraic principles.
 If you have not used these concepts in a while (such as two-variable equations), watch for an email in the summer for information about a free, faculty-recommended short course from Harvard Business Publishing.

 The Johnson 360 Leadership Assessment serves as the cornerstone for your leadership development, and is required before you begin classes.
 You will also need it for your Core Team Practicum course that begins in August.